gfe--gluten free easily

 Oh, boy, that was a mistake.
 Mr. GFE was not happy.
 There was some grumbling followed by unpleasant silences on the ride home.

-A few days later, I made another batch, this one His ‘n Her style, with about a fourth of the cookies as Oatmeal Chocolate Chip Cookies, so there were plenty of the Oatmeal Raisin variety for Mr. GFE.
+A few days later, I made another batch, this one His ‘n Her style, with about a fourth of the cookies as Oatmeal Chocolate Chip Cookies, so there was plenty of the Oatmeal Raisin variety for Mr. GFE.
 He was happy, but before he grabbed one to retreat to watch some television, he still had to get in his two cents on my earlier infraction.

 Mr. GFE: “I don’t believe you should be giving these things away like you do.”